jeffsvajlenko/BigCloneEval/ReadMe.txt

 multiple judges are used.
 This is, for both code fragments, the minimum difference in true positive vs false positive votes by the judges.
 Currently a small portion of the data has been seen by more than two judges, where this constraint is relevant.

-For now we reccomend just using the size constraints.
-The other constraitns will be more useful as BigCloneBench developes.

 Similarity Type
 ---------------